 The 4 most important components of this protocol are:

 4. Measured power

-If you are just testing out iBeacon using the AirLocate sample code located in Apple Developer site (https://developer.apple.com/ibeacon/), you will need to use their predefined UUIDs
+If you are just testing out iBeacon using the AirLocate sample code located on the Apple Developer site (https://developer.apple.com/ibeacon/), you will need to use their predefined UUIDs

 The best time to calibrate is on actual deployment.
 Laboratory or factory calibration will usually net the best results but it doesn't reflect your actual environment as there are many factors to consider when it comes to RF, e.g. Fresnel zone, Dead zone and etc...

 A little surprise to some but you can actually indicate the device's battery life in the advertising protocol.
-It is a little more advanced, so I wouldn't recommend it to the beginners.
-The reason why you can do that is because Apple protocol does not use up all of the available advertising bytes for BLE, you can squeeze in 1 more byte right after measured power.
+It is a little more advanced so I wouldn't recommend it to beginners.
+The reason why you can do that is that Apple protocol does not use up all of the available advertising bytes for BLE; you can squeeze in 1 more byte right after measured power.
 However, since it's only 0-15, you will need to include custom firmware code within your device to digitize the battery level into 16 levels.

 Go forth and code away!